Set up Microsoft Calling Plans

-Go to Country and region availability for Audio Conferencing and Calling Plans and select your country or region to get availability information about Calling Plans, as well as information about Audio Conferencing, Teams Phone, toll and toll-free numbers, and Communications Credits.
+Go to Country and region availability for Audio Conferencing and Calling Plans and select your country or region to get availability information about Calling Plans.

-If Calling Plans aren't available for your country or region, see PSTN connectivity options for all available options.
+If Calling Plans aren't available for your country or region, see PSTN connectivity options for other available PSTN connectivity options.

 Step 2: Buy and assign licenses

 After you buy and assign Teams Phone licenses, you can purchase Calling Plans for Teams Phone System.
 For more information, see Microsoft Teams add-on licensing.

 Assign a Calling Plan license to the people in your organization.
 See Assign Microsoft Teams add-on licenses.

 If you purchase a Pay-As-You-Go Calling Plan, you may need to purchase Communication Credits.
 To determine if you need to purchase Communication Credits, see How to fund a Pay-As-You-Go Calling Plan.